 Meeting Locations - Visitors are welcome

-We meet in two locations depending on the nature of the meeting -
+We meet in various locations depending on the nature of the meeting:

 Revised April 2003.